Frequently Asked Questions – Answered

 We recommend bare foot or socks for pole work in beginners.

-Knee pads are essential for Improvers, Intermediate and Advance lessons, or in Beginners if you want to dance without a mat.
+Knee pads are essential for Improvers, Intermediate and Advance lessons.

 Which pole classes can I wear leggings in?